Vítor Faverani

-Vítor Luiz Faverani Tatsch (born May 5, 1988) is a Brazilian professional basketball player who plays for Flamengo of the Novo Basquete Brasil (NBB).
+Vítor Luiz Faverani Tatsch (born May 5, 1988) is a Brazilian professional basketball player who plays for Cartagena of the Spanish Primera FEB.
 He has also represented Brazil in international competition and holds a Spanish passport.

 Professional career

 Spain

 Faverani arrived in Spain at age 14 and started playing for Unicaja's junior ranks.
 In 2005, he joined Clínicas Rincón Axarquía of the LEB Oro, the junior team of Unicaja.
 In 2006, he joined the Unicaja senior team where he made his Liga ACB debut during the 2006–07 season.
 He also spent time with CAI Zaragoza in 2006–07, playing 24 games in the LEB Oro.
 For the 2007–08 season, he was loaned to Gipuzkoa BC.
 In 2008–09, he played seven EuroLeague games for Málaga while also spending time with Clínicas Rincón Axarquía.

 After going undrafted in the 2009 NBA draft, Faverani parted ways with Málaga on August 26, 2009.
 The next day, he signed with CB Murcia.

 After two seasons with Murcia, Faverani signed a two-year deal (with the option of a third) with Valencia Basket on July 19, 2011.
 On September 1, 2012, he extended his contract with the club through the 2014–15 season.
 However, following the 2012–13 season, he parted ways with Valencia in the hopes of signing in the NBA.